Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionBindings.md

     .With("Modifier2", "<Keyboard>/rightShift");
 ```

-The button with two modifiers Composite has three part Bindings.
+The button with Two Modifiers Composite has three Part Bindings.

 |Part|Type|Description|
 |----|----|-----------|